ERnsTL/flowd/doc/adr/adr-017-io_and_external_systems_interaction_model.md

 Specifically:

 - IO must never block scheduler execution
-- process() must return immediately
+- process() MUST comply with the non-blocking execution contract defined in ADR-0002.
+In particular, it MUST NOT perform blocking operations and MUST return control to the scheduler without waiting for external IO or asynchronous completion.
 - scheduler controls execution timing